Kaxlow/climate-on-housing/docs/climate-risk-housing-methodology.md

 are combined.
 This source-level review prevents join or definition problems from being mistaken for substantive relationships.

-Second, the combined county feature matrix is reviewed because it is the dataset used for the within-risk-group analysis.
+Second, the domain marts are combined into the county feature matrix used for within-risk-group analysis and county-relative PPSF modeling.
 This review checks join coverage and unmatched counties, row loss or duplication, missingness introduced by the merge, overlapping or contradictory measures across sources, feature distributions within each risk group, and pairwise correlations that may reveal redundancy.
 Descriptive relationships with housing growth are evaluated only after these checks.
-Thus, source datasets are not analyzed exclusively in
-isolation: separate profiling supports data validation, while the blended dataset is the basis for the final analytical EDA.
+Thus, source datasets are not analyzed exclusively in isolation: separate profiling supports data validation, while the blended dataset is the basis for the final analytical EDA.

 For complete county-event lines in the 12-month pre-event through 36-month post-event window: